Pierre-Fort Pierre Bridge Project

 Phase One – Underwater substructure construction and beginning roadway approach work.

-Phase Two – Westbound lane construction and signal work.
+Phase Two – Westbound lane construction and new bridge construction.

 Phase Three – Eastbound lane construction.

-Phase Four – Demolition of old bridge and construction of Pierre and Fort Pierre plazas.
+Phase Four – Demolition of existing bridge and construction of Pierre and Fort Pierre plazas.